Curculin: As a sweetener

 Like most proteins, curculin is susceptible to heat.
 At a temperature of 50 C the protein starts to degrade and lose its "sweet-tasting" and "taste-modifying" properties, so it is not a good candidate for use in hot or processed foods.
 However, below this temperature both properties of curculin are unaffected in basic and acidic solutions, so it has potential for use in fresh foods and as a table-top sweetener.

 Because curculin is not widely found in nature, efforts are underway to produce a recombinant form of the protein.
 In 1997, curculin was expressed in E. coli and yeast, but the recombinant protein did not exhibit "sweet-tasting" or "taste-modifying" activity.
-However, a 2004 study obtained a recombinant curculin, expressed in E. coli, exhibiting "taste-modifying" and "sweet-tasting" properties.
+However, a 2004 study obtained a recombinant curculin, expressed in E. coli, exhibiting "taste-modifying" and "sweet-tasting" properties: the authors discovered a new curculin gene named curculin-2, which was previously unknown.
+Only the heterodimer formed by curculin-1 and curculin-2 exhibit these activities.

 In addition to challenges related to commercial production of the protein, there are many regulatory and legal issues remaining to be resolved before it can be marketed as a sweetener.
 Curculin currently has no legal status in European Union and United States.
 However it is approved in Japan as a harmless additive, according to the List of Existing Food Additives established by the Ministry of Health and Welfare (English publication by JETRO).